List of characters in the Breaking Bad franchise: Max Arciniega

-Maximino Arciniega (played by James Martinez) is Gus Fring's business associate.
+Maximino Arciniega (played by James Martinez) is Gus Fring's business associate and former romantic partner.
 Gus paid for Max's education in biochemistry and chemical engineering at the University of Santiago in Chile.
 The pair then moved to Mexico and opened a chain of Los Pollos Hermanos chicken restaurants together.
 In the drug business, Max is the chemist; he cooked the crystal meth, samples of which he and Gus started giving away.
 These samples gained the attention of Don Eladio, a local drug lord, whom Max and Gus approached in the hope of convincing the Don to join them in the meth business.
 Don Eladio, unimpressed by these upstarts and nominally dismissive of selling methamphetamine in lieu of cocaine, had Hector kill Max on the patio of his mansion.
 Gus is forced by Juan Bolsa to watch as his partner's fatal head wound bleeds into the swimming pool, a vision that stays with him.
 After moving to the US, Gus sets up a college scholarship in Max's name (which Gale Boetticher won one year) and is determined to avenge his death.
+In the Better Call Saul episode "Dedicado a Max", Gus is shown to have also dedicated a fountain to Max's memory on the property of the ranch he owns in Mexico.

 The character Maximino Arciniega shares his name with the real-life actor who plays Krazy-8 in Season 1.